Shubham0315/Kubernetes/DaemonSets, Jobs & CronJobs/README.md

 # Daemon Sets

-- When we deploy pods and check status, we see pods getting assigned to differebt worker nodes
+- When we deploy pods and check status, we see pods getting assigned to differeNt worker nodes
 - Daemon sets ensure all our nodes must have at least 1 pod/replica running
 - In our daemonset.yml file we dont need to mention replicas here